revbayes/revbayes.github.io/tutorials/chromo/index.md

 - phenotype state 0 = 3 lobed gynostemium
 - phenotype state 1 = 5 to 24 lobed gynostemium

-Much of this exercise is a repeat of what was already covered in Section [sec:chromo_basic_analysis], so we will only touch on the model components that are different.
+Much of this exercise is a repeat of what was already covered in section {% ref chromevolexample %}, so we will only touch on the model components that are different.
 We have provided a full working example script `scripts/BiChroM.Rev`.
 In this example the phylogeny is assumed known, however one could combine this with the exercise above to jointly